MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-python-django-sign-in.md

 ms.topic: sample
 ms.date: 03/18/2024

-#Customer intent: As a dev, devops, I want to learn about how to configure a sample Python Django web app to sign in and sign out users with my Microsoft Entra ID for customers tenant
+#Customer intent: As a dev, devops, I want to learn about how to configure a sample Python Django web app to sign in and sign out users withMicrosoft Entra external ID tenant.
 ---

 # Sign in users in a sample Python Django web application